Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 There are some students who desire the benefit of an undergraduate education in the liberal arts and sciences prior to pursuing a more technical or specialized degree and career.
 Such students are able to take advantage of several dual degree or second degree programs arranged between Rhodes and other universities.

 In addition to dual degree programs, Rhodes also provides opportunities for students to plan for post baccalaureate study within the medical sciences.
-These opportunities, through The George Washington School of Medicine and Vanderbilt University are coordinated by Ms. Jessica Kelso.
+These opportunities, through The University of Tennessee Health Science Center and Vanderbilt University, are coordinated by Ms. Jessica Kelso.

 Dual Degree Engineering Programs